sborislo/Optimality-Bias/README.md

 # Optimality-Bias
 Data, analyses, and manuscript of a study on optimality bias Prepatory statement that functions as an edit.
+This one to commit!